 When you’re working hard to achieve a health goal, it’s easy to think about superficial benefits, like how great you’ll look after a few months of daily runs.
 But focusing on inward improvement will get you further.

 When it comes to promoting healthy behaviors, there are two kinds of rewards: hedonia (H-rewards) and eudaimonia (E-rewards).
 H-rewards are more concrete and surface-level, like losing weight to improve your appearance.
 E-rewards provide a sense of meaning by contributing to your overall sense of well-being.
-Srini Pillay, a psychiatrist and professor at Harvard Medical School, says these deeper, longer-lasting rewards make for more motivating, sustainable goals.
+Dr. Srini Pillay, a psychiatrist and professor at Harvard Medical School, says these deeper, longer-lasting rewards make for more motivating, sustainable goals.

 For example, if your physician suggests upping your cardio, focus on the long-term benefits of improved cardiovascular health rather than dropping a pants size.
 This can be hard to do, but internal goals are the strongest agents of positive change.